 Everything You Need to Know About Towing a 2-Car Trailer

-(BigWay Trailers – Dutchess County Trailer Rentals)
+BigWay Trailers – Dutchess County Trailer Rentals

-If you’re thinking about renting a two-car trailer, the biggest question is simple: Can your truck handle it safely?
+If you’re considering renting a two-car trailer, the most important question is simple:

 What Kind of Truck Do You Need?

-✅ Recommended Tow Vehicle:
+✅ Recommended Tow Vehicles

-A ¾-ton truck (2500 series) or bigger.
+A ¾-ton (2500 series) truck or larger is required.

 Examples: